mike2nl/sensors/README.md

 - Think about a hospital.
 - Think about cars, planes, satellites or the space flights.
 - Think about your credit card, finger and eye scanner.
-- They are always and we use them very often.
+- They are everywhere and we use them on daily base.

 There are a lot of very good projects around the world and here on github and they need external information to do something with that.
 Data collection,